bryanpearson/puppet-bootnotify/README.md

 puppet-bootnotify
 ==================

-A Puppet module for managing the installation and configuration of the boot-notify service.
+A Puppet module for managing the installation and configuration of the bootnotify service.

 ## Reasoning